netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 [Conditional Transactions](#conditional-transactions) with an error-info tag containing a txid-value-mismatch-error-info structure.

+When servers return txid values in get-config and get-data operations towards the candidate datastore, the txid values returned MUST adhere to the following rules:

+- If the versioned node holds the same data as in the running datastore, the same txid value as the versioned node in running MUST be used.

+- If the versioned node is different in the candidata store than in the running datastore, the server has a choice of what to return.
+The server MAY return the special "txid-unknown" value "!".
+If the txid-unknown value is not returned, the server MUST return the txid value the versioned node will have if the client decides to commit the candidate datastore without further updates.

+### Namespaces and Attributes Placement

 The txid attributes are valid on the following NETCONF tags, where xmlns:nc="urn:ietf:params:xml:ns:netconf:base:1.0",